Hashtags on Instagram: Statistics, Best Practices and More

 Instagram hashtags are an essential part of the platform, and without them, your engagement will sink and you’ll follower count will become stagnate.
 Simply put, you won’t be seeing the kind of results you want if you aren’t making the most out of your Instagram hashtags.

-Just to keep things extra complicated, hashtag usage on Instagram is different than on any other platform, including Twitter and sister company Facebook.
+Just to keep things extra complicated, hashtag usage on Instagram is different than on any other platform, including Twitter and Facebook.
 We wanted to make things a little simpler, so in this post, we’re going to discuss how to use hashtags on Instagram to get more engagement, more followers, and more results.

 Hashtags on Instagram become clickable topics.
 Even more importantly, they become searchable topics.
 If you use the right hashtags, this can put you in front of a relevant audience that is potentially actively seeking out content like yours.